- Information on Freedom of Information Act (FOIA)

 - The cost of copying or duplication, not including labor, of paper copies of public records.
 This may include the cost for copies of records already on the township’s website if you ask for the township to make copies.

-- The cost of computer discs, computer tapes or other digital or similar media when the requester asks for records in non-paper physical media.
-This may include the cost for copies of records already on the township's website if you ask for the township to make copies.
+- The cost of CD’s, USB drives or other digital or similar media when the requester asks for records in non-paper physical media.
+This may include the cost for copies of records already on the township’s website if you ask for the township to make copies.

 - The cost to mail or send a public record to a requestor.